DECEMBER 8, 2017 – JANUARY 14, 2018

 The Phipps Center for the Arts

-Northern Clay Center and The Phipps Center for the Arts continue their multi-year partnership aimed at increasing the profile of ceramic artists located throughout the lower St. Croix River Valley watershed.
-This cross-state collaboration features two to three ceramic artists annually in the Atrium Gallery at The Phipps.
-In addition, featured artists present an artist talk prior to each opening reception and a workshop or demonstration event.
+Northern Clay Center and The Phipps Center for the Arts continued their multi-year partnership aimed at increasing the profile of ceramic artists located throughout the lower St. Croix River Valley watershed.
+This cross-state collaboration featured two to three ceramic artists annually in the Atrium Gallery at The Phipps.
+In addition, featured artists presented an artist talk prior to each opening reception and a workshop or demonstration event.

 Lisa Vang, Cottage Grove, MN “I am second generation Hmong American born in the ghetto and raised in the suburbs… By taking the symbols and stylistic imagery from Hmong textiles and translating them onto mediums not well known to Hmong art, I hope to build a bridge between both worlds…”